I am in Tropea and it has been a fabulous week so far.

 We also went land inwards and this was a great idea, since there are some beautiful stretches around and derelict buildings as well.
 The Italians drive like mad on the motorways, we have witnessed it a few times up close, real up close!

-On the last day I turn around the corner with our moped and I have to hit the brakes so hard, so we don’t slam into the car who suddenly halted in front of us that we slide over the asphalt for a few feet, enough to break two toes, various scratches and bruises on my ribs and right leg and arm, bot nothing too bad.
+The evening before we leave and I pick the missus up in town, after a short ride I turn around the corner with our moped and I have to hit the brakes so hard, so we don’t slam into the car who suddenly halted in front of us that we slide over the asphalt for a few feet, enough to break two toes, various scratches and bruises on my ribs and right leg and arm, bot nothing too bad.
 The missus is ok too.

 I grabbed a couple of great pix for The Kiss book, which will be shown in due course.